 The Nest x Yale Lock is key-free and tamper-proof.
 It connects to the Nest app, so you can unlock the door from anywhere.
 Create custom passcodes for people you trust and decide when they work, so not everyone can get into your home at all hours.
 You’ll get an alert on your phone whenever someone locks and unlocks the door.
 If someone forgets their passcode, just let them in from the Nest app.
 And you’ll never forget to lock the door, because it can automatically lock itself when Nest knows you’re away with Home/Away Assist.
 The Nest x Yale Lock is available on nest.com.

 Nest products are designed to keep your home secure, outside and in.
 And with the addition of our new lock and doorbell, they work even better because they work together.
-When you unlock your door with the Nest x Yale Lock, the Nest Secure alarm system disarms automatically, without you having to tap your key fob or use the Nest app.
-Your indoor cameras turn off to protect your privacy, and your thermostat turns up to make you cozy.
+When you unlock your door with the Nest x Yale Lock, your indoor cameras turn off to protect your privacy, and your thermostat turns up to make you cozy.
 All automatically.

 And when someone’s at the door, see who’s there with Nest Hello or your Nest Cam outdoor security camera, then let them in.
 With Google Assistant-enabled hardware, just use your voice to control Nest products.
-Ask Google to arm Nest Secure.
-Or have Google announce “Someone’s at your door” when your Nest Hello rings.
+Have Google announce “Someone’s at your door” when your Nest Hello rings.
 Google can even tell you who it is – if you add a Nest Aware subscription to your Nest Hello, you’ll get familiar face alerts.

 Keep your home even more comfortable.